 Receive selected content straight into your inbox.

 “[For Gandhi,] nonviolent protest required something more than the peaceful mobilization of large numbers of people.
 Its aim was not just to pressure the state, but to move political opponents to rethink their positions and commitments.
-And to do that, Gandhi believed that protestors had to display and demonstrate disciplined fearlessness and a willingness to sacrifice.
+And to do that, Gandhi believed that protesters had to display and demonstrate disciplined fearlessness and a willingness to sacrifice.
 It was this kind of commitment that would work to persuade a political opponent by “opening his ears, which are otherwise shut, to the voice of reason,” according to Zocalo.

-The protestors must show the CCP puppets in the HK government, Beijing, and the entire world that no amount of violence can break their will.
+The protesters must show the CCP puppets in the HK government, Beijing, and the entire world that no amount of violence can break their will.
 And that they will not give in until Hong Kong remains a free, democratic region.
 Public support for the protests remains strong despite the sporadic incidents of violence.
 Demonstrators have a better chance of retaining their support by avoiding violent actions.

 “Some people are getting more sympathetic to the protesters because they see that the government is too stubborn and has not responded to the demands by the protesters despite rounds of protests, be they peaceful or violent… The general public may not support the mob that stormed the legislature, but that does not mean they would support the Carrie Lam Cheng Yuet-ngor government’s handling of the issue,” Dr. Cheung Chor-yung, a senior teaching fellow at the City University’s department of public policy, said to the South China Morning Post.